EvidanceN/Student_Marks_visulization/README.md

 using the visulization the following conclisions where made:

+##### Physical Sciences
-1.Binod is the top learner in Physical Science with 95 marks
+1.Binod is the top learner with 95 marks

 2.Getta is the lowest with 31 marks

+##### Mathematics
+1. Rulani is the highest with 92 marks

+2. Dinesh is the loswest with 34 marks

+##### Biology
+1.Yogisha is the highest with 90 marks

+2. Jayesh is the lowest with 34 marks